Product Designer, Manager and Maker.

 Youssef was also involved in improving the UX of Intercom's user list filter feature.
 With large and expansive sets of user attributes, it was important to maintain the power of this feature, while simplifying the process of using it.

 Transforms the way brands connect and interact with customers.

 Swrve powers some of the world's leading app businesses, handling billions of daily events across iOS, Android, Windows10 and Unity.

 Youssef joined Swrve as their first product designer.
 It was his responsibility to bring a sense of uniformity and clarity to their rapidly expanding product offering.
-This involved understanding the needs of Swrve's customers by communicating with customers, engineering, sales and marketing.
-The challenge was to translate their newly emerging business needs into the information architecture, user experience and brand of Swrve's core product.
+This involved understanding the needs of Swrve's customers.
+The challenge was to merge Swrve's rapidly forming business needs into the information architecture, user experience and brand of Swrve's core product.

-Once the user experience was established, the next task was to refine and unify Swrve's style–guide.
-This included, but was not limited to, Colour, Typography, Iconography, Standard UI Elements, and more.
+The next task was to refine and unify Swrve's styleguide.
+This included, but was not limited to, Colour, Typography, Iconography, UI Components, and more.

 Part of the challenge at Swrve was to create a consistent and coherent brand across online and offline collateral.

 You can browse more of his writing on Medium

 .
 He also likes to experiment with publishing platforms.